 Partners & Collaborations

 Collaboration between Government Agencies/Companies with CITDS is a working recursive process to achieve shared goals where two or more people or organizations work together to achieve that goals.
 Here are some of the Partners and Collaborations with CITDS.View Partners & Collaborations

 Here are some of the affiliates for CITDS which comprises organizations in and outside UNIMAS.View Affiliates

 Book For An Event

-CITDS has few facilities available for Training Room, Meeting Room and Recreational Room but currently these rooms are for in-house purpose only and utilized by CITDS' staff.CITDS' Facilities
+CITDS has few facilities available for Training Room, Meeting Room and Recreational Room but currently these rooms are for in-house purposes only and utilized by CITDS' staff.CITDS' Facilities